kartik7742323/lpu-campaign-deploy/PRD_FINAL.md

 So that we don't retry indefinitely.

 Acceptance Criteria:
-AC20.1 If no pingback for >3 days, mark call as "Failed" AC20.2 Do NOT retry failed calls
+AC20.1 If no pingback for >3 days or the day configured in the cron, mark call as "Failed" AC20.2 Do NOT retry  system marked failed calls
-AC20.3 Failed calls excluded from campaign metrics
 ```

 ### 5.4 METS Billing